-- For access to the SARP Syllabus, Guidelines, and additional information, please visit the SARP Website.
-The SARP webpage is part of the TTUHSC El Paso website and is located under the Department of Medical Education.
-It can be found within the Scholarly Activities and Research section. - If you have any questions or concerns about your SARP Course Project Plan, don't hesitate to contact the SARP Course Faculty Co-Directors or the SARP Director. - Your SARP Course project mentor is responsible for helping you develop your project in all its aspects.
+- For access to the SARP Syllabus, Guidelines, and additional information, please visit the SARP Website: SARP-Website. - If you have any questions or concerns about your SARP Course Project Plan, don't hesitate to contact the SARP Course Faculty Co-Directors or the SARP Director. - Your SARP Course project mentor is responsible for helping you develop your project in all its aspects.
 Work proactively to develop a solid working relationship with your mentor to maximize both the success of your project and your professional development. - It is essential to engage in conversations with mentors before including them in the Project Plan. - The Project Plan needs to be authored by you, representing original work.
 You must take ownership of the Project Plan and be responsible for its content. - Group projects are allowed (with up to 5 students working with a single mentor); however, each student should clearly identify a unique research question or hypothesis that can distinguish their contribution and provide for an independent Project Plan, Final Report, and Poster presentation, in fulfillment of the SARP Course credits. - The SARP Course is designed to provide scholarship / research to enhance your medical school experience, and credit will be given for work done while you are enrolled at the FSOM.
 Scholarship or research pursued before matriculating to the FSOM cannot be used directly in fulfillment of the SARP Course requirement; however, continuing work on earlier projects, potentially continuing work with a previous mentor, is allowed if you clearly document how your SARP Course activities are extensions of such previous work. - Please note that case studies or narrative reviews are not considered sufficient to meet the SARP Course Project requirement.
 However, meta-analysis or systematic reviews are acceptable.
 For information on different types of scientific reviews, please see this helpful publication: A typology of reviews: an analysis of 14 review types and associated methodologies.